preemptive/ri-js-api/README.md

 # API plugin development

 The Runtime Intelligence API supports the creation of plugins that you can use to automatically add analytics to specific web applications, frameworks, or browser functions.
-While anyone can create and use their own API plugin, high-quality community plugins that submit pull requests and are accepted into the official [preemptive/ri-js-plugins] project will also be hosted on PreEmptive's CDN and linked to from the official documentation.
+While anyone can create and use their own API plugin, high-quality community plugins that submit pull requests and are accepted into the [preemptive/ri-js] project will also be hosted on PreEmptive's CDN (<http://cdn.preemptive.com>).

 API plugins are objects that are added as keys on the `RI.plugins` object.
 Your plugin object will contain parameterless functions that, if defined, will be run during the execution of the core RI API functions.
 Currently two functions are supported: